NicKerrr/zabbix-templates/README.md

 # Zabbix Templates for Infrastructure Monitoring

-This repository contains a collection of custom Zabbix templates for monitoring infrastructure systems and services.
+This repository contains a collection of custom Zabbix templates for monitoring infrastructure systems, services, hardware and applications.

 The current set includes templates for:

 * Lenovo Storage DE Series / DE2000H;
 * Reg.ru domains and hosting services;
-* VMware Replication / VMware vSphere Replication.
+* VMware Replication / VMware vSphere Replication;
+* LibreHardwareMonitor.

 The templates use HTTP API, REST API, JavaScript preprocessing, dependent items, low-level discovery rules and triggers to automatically discover monitored objects and check their state.